awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 + [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html)
 + [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html)

+Cross\-account import from Amazon S3 is supported\.
+For more information, see [ Granting cross\-account permissions](https://docs.aws.amazon.com/AmazonS3/latest/gsg/example-walkthroughs-managing-access-example2.html) in the *Amazon Simple Storage Service User Guide*\.

+You can use the customer managed key for encryption while importing data from S3\.
+For more information, see [ KMS keys stored in AWS KMS](https://docs.aws.amazon.com/AmazonS3/latest/gsg/UsingKMSEncryption.html) in the *Amazon Simple Storage Service User Guide*\.

 **Note**
 Importing data from Amazon S3 isn't supported for Aurora Serverless v1\.
 It is supported for Aurora Serverless v2\.